-For information, California SB 466, is linked here.
-California SB 1348 is linked here.
-CSU Executive Order 1036 is linked here.
-The CSUSB Academic Regulations and Standards pertaining to credit by examination are linked here (scroll down to the section titled "Credit By Examination").
+CSU Systemwide Policy, EO-1036 is linked here.
+The CSUSB Academic Regulations and Standards pertaining to credit by examination are linked here.

 CSUSB DON policy allows the awarding of course credit for previous education or other acquired knowledge, including military education and experience.
-This practice applies to all students, including those who have served or are serving in the United States Armed Forces.
+This practice applies to all students including those who have served or are serving in the United States Armed Forces.